AuraScripts/Aura-Codes/README.md

 Our script features logs system using discord webhooks, for being sure, who used codes and when.

 ### `🔧` **| Fully Configurable**
 Our script is fully configurable, allowing server admins to customize every aspect to fit their unique needs.
-From growth speed zones to selling prices, every aspect of the script can be configured in the config file.
+Every aspect of the script can be configured in the config file.

 <div align="center">